Generating Player Embed Code

 There are two types of embed code that can be generated:

-• Advanced (In-Page) - Allows the player to exist in the the HTML page directly, not in an iframe.
+<iframe>tag.
+If player dimensions are specified, the iframe will be sized to the player dimensions.
+If no player dimensions are specified, the iframe can be placed inside of a<div>tag and the responsive nature of the player will resize the player to occupy the entire space of the<div>. - JavaScript - Allows the player to exist in the the HTML page directly, not in an iframe.
 This offers developers the benefits of ease of accessing the player and associated properties and events.
-By using the advanced embed code, you lose the ease of use of the player as a single, contained unit in social media applications and sharing.
-This option is available only for the published player.
+By using the JavaScript embed code, you lose the ease of use of the player as a single, contained unit in social media applications and sharing.

-To generate the embed code for a preview player:
+To generate the embed code for a Player:

-2. Click on the row for the player you want to generate the code for.
+- Click the three-dot menu to the right of the player name for the player you want to generate the code for.
 Don't click on the player name and open the properties page.

 Adding an application ID to the embed code